Göppingen station: Rail services

-Regional services

-Göppingen is served hourly by Regional-Express services between Stuttgart to Ulm and every two-hours by Interregio-Express services between Stuttgart and Lindau.
+One InterCity service operates on the Stuttgart–Ulm line and stops at Göppingen station.
+It is served hourly by Regional-Express services between Stuttgart to Ulm and every two-hours by Interregio-Express services between Stuttgart and Friedrichshafen.
 Between Plochingen and Geislingen an der Steige hourly Regionalbahn services also stop in Göppingen.
+In the 2026 timetable, the following services stopped at the station: